-The best flowchart software makes it simple and easy to organize and manage workflows, ideas, and projects.
+The best flowchart software provides a simple and easy solution to manage and organize workflows, ideas, and projects.

 Of course, not all flowchart software is the same, but the best will all share core features, such as basic templates and predefined objects.
 Additionally, you'll probably also need it to allow for sharing and collaborative work, in order for teams to get the most of it.